Tree Safety Inspections

 An OTISS ‘survey’ is created to plan and carry out an inspection cycle on a selected set of trees.
 If outside consultants are being used, then they can be assigned to have online access to the required maps and inspection history.
 This ‘survey‘ record contains general information about aims, restrictions, weather on the day, overall findings, etc. Within a survey, an ‘inspection‘ record is stored for each tree; see the full listing of tree survey data stored by OTISS for each tree.

-- Inspections can also be carried out using your mobile phone or tablet (only Android at present).
+- Inspections are carried out using your mobile phone or tablet (only Android at present).
 With the Tree Survey Android application, you can view, update and create new tree inspections.
 The maps and data are synchronised between OTISS and your phone/tablet.

 All new tree inspections are linked to the current active/open survey for that site/zone.
 When this survey is set to the ‘closed’ state. then these records are effectively frozen.
 Over the years, the survey records provide an audit trail that will help fulfil your legal ‘duty-of-care’ obligations.
 A new survey is then created for the next inspection cycle, or as a basis for any ad-hoc inspections/work.